gvwilson/sensibleadventures/nardica/nardica.md

 door and a steaming bowl of noodles in her lap.
 She bowed her head and said a brief prayer for the olders she could barely remember, then began scooping noodles into her mouth.
-Not even the sound of her uncle grumbling belowdecks that there ought to be some affing tofu in the noodles could spoil the spicy sweet taste in her mouth or the feeling of the knot in her belly slowly relaxing.
+Not even the sound of her uncle grumbling belowdecks that there ought to be some affin' tofu in the noodles could spoil the spicy sweet taste in her mouth or the feeling of the knot in her belly slowly relaxing.